 Great Place to Live in 2016

 A New Year is upon us.
 This means new resolutions, new dreams, and new adventures.
 For some, it means going to the gym for about a month.
-For others, it will be a life-altering experience that might include moving and starting a whole new life.
+For others, it will be a life-altering experience that might include moving and starting a new life.

 Some of you will move for a job, but some will move because they are tired of where they are at.
 So how do you decide?
 Where should you move to?
 Where will you be able to find people like you?
 Where will your chances be greater at finding meaningful employment?

 Before you find that perfect city or neighborhood, you need to know which states you want to avoid.
-Our research indicates that people tend to avoid areas based on crime, drug use, education, unemployment, and of course, personal values.
+Our research indicates that people tend to avoid areas based on crime, drug use, education, unemployment, and personal values.
 So, here’s a quick and easy way to begin to search.